needleful/godot/README.md

 ## What are the differences?

-It fixes various bugs, adds some small features that would be infeasible to implement otherwise, and replaces the renderer with a custom deferred renderer.
+It fixes various bugs, adds some small features that would be infeasible to implement otherwise, and replaces the renderer with a custom deferred renderer (not implemented yet lol).

 ## Why are these not ported upstream to the main Godot repository?